-To query an input method, use XGetIMValues.
+To guery an input method, use XGetIMValues.

 '''

-char XGetIMValues( im);
+char XGetIMValues(im);

 '''

-...
-Specifies the variable length argument list(Al.
+Specifies the variable length argument list to get XIM values.

 The XGetIMValues function presents a variable argument list programming interface for querying properties or features of the specified input method.
 This function returns NULL if it succeeds; otherwise, it returns the name of the first argument that could not be obtained.